ippontech/blog-usa/posts/ethereum-development-tips.md

 A classic game of increasingly difficult solidity hacking challenges.
 It gets extremely tough!
 - [https://ethernaut.zeppelin.solutions/](https://ethernaut.zeppelin.solutions/)

 A coding contest that highlights a lot of mistakes or malicious attacks possible in Solidity.
-There’s lot of exemples to check out on the github!
+There’s lot of exemples to check out on GitHub!
 - [https://medium.com/@weka/announcing-the-winners-of-the-first-underhanded-solidity-coding-contest-282563a87079](https://medium.com/@weka/announcing-the-winners-of-the-first-underhanded-solidity-coding-contest-282563a87079)

 A collection of "best practices" in the Ethereum development world by Consensys, a major actor in the Ethereum market.